modprods/grapho-user-guide/README.md

 ### Windows ###

-The PCVR build of Grapho XR supports having a separate virtual camera with desktop user controls (separate view to what VR user can see) for collaborations.
+PCVR builds of Grapho XR include a second "Spectator" virtual camera you can control from the desktop (separate view to what VR user can see).
+This is a cheap and cheerful way of hosting data exploration sessions with a group.

 CONTROL + S - Toggle Spectator Camera